tektechnologies/Instructor-Prep/201/class_7.md

 1. change the document.body.textContext = 'to something else'
 1. look at all the options on the `document.` dot notation.

-# Announcements
-- Wednesday we have a guest lecturer, Jess slack handle @jbertling

 # Agenda for Today
 - Constructor Functions